Conservatives worry that bureaucrats and spies are taking it on themselves to thwart the presidency of Donald Trump, but

 Now there are reports Trump is thinking of assigning a fellow New York City billionaire to lead a broad review of the intelligence community.
 The New York Times reports that spies are worried this might curtail their independence and reduce the flow of information that contradicts the president’s worldview.

 This comes after John R. Schindler, a former National Security Agency analyst, and The Wall Street Journal reported that the intelligence agencies have withheld information from the White House, fearful that it might leak to the media or Russia.

 This is extremely worrying.
-The president doesn’t trust either his bureaucrats or spies and they don’t trust him — with reason.
+The president doesn’t trust his bureaucrats and spies and they don’t trust him — with reason.

 Who else is there?